sevensilvers/MADS_SDK/README.md

 new myApp();
 ```

+## Changelog

+- 1.0.1 - ct and cte
+-- add in support for CT and CTE in linkOpener

 ## Questions?
 Feedbacks?

 Please feel free to contact **Ninjoe** @ **_ninjoe@mobileads.com_** or **_joequah1@gmail.com_** or **_joequah1_** in Skype